FerAguate/High-spectra-Maize-CIMMYT/README.md

 ls()
 ```
 ######[1] "CWMI" "mND"  "NDVI" "PRI"  "X1"   "X2"   "X3"   "X4"   "X5"   "Y"
-Where CWMI, mND, NDVI and PRI are matrix class objects for the indices by time points (in columns).
-X1 to X5 are matrices with 62 reflectance bands (in columns) and 1231 observations.
-Object Y is a data frame that contains grain yield observations and the ID for trials.
+Where CWMI, mND, NDVI and PRI are matrix class objects for the indices with time point 1 to 5 in columns.
+X1 to X5 are matrices with the 62 reflectance bands in columns, and the 1231 plot observations in rows.
+Object Y is a data frame that contains two columns, the first has grain yield observations and the second ID for trials.
-To create observations an trial vectors, run the next script:
+To create the observations vector and a vector for trial identifications, execute the following:
 ```R
 y = scale(Y[,1])
 trial = as.numeric(Y[,2])
 ```
-Define time point as:
+To define a time point to start working with, create a "tp" object as:
 ```R
 tP = 5
 ```
-Fitting models on training data and obtain predictions matrix (YHat).
+The next script Fits models on training data and obtain predictions matrix (YHat).
 ```R
 YHat = matrix(nrow = length(y), ncol = 4)
 colnames(YHat) = c('NDVI', 'OLS', 'PC', 'BB')